Lab Research -

 a.
 Sample Collection: If the blood sample cannot be shipped right away (within 1-

 Contact Janelle to obtain a shipping label -

 2. Blood draw expenses.

 The role that environmental factors, heredity, and use of preventives for fleas, ticks, or heartworm might have on the development of SLO is not known.
-BeaCon initiated work on SLO 2008 which has continued to the present.
+BeaCon initiated work on SLO in 2008 which has continued to the present.
 The surveys gathering this clinical information have been closed.